Top 10 Myths About Habitat

 Myth #1: Habitat gives away homes for free.

-Habitat homeowners work side by side with volunteers and attend finanacial planning and other courses to complete 250-300 hours of sweat equity.
+Habitat homeowners work side-by-side with volunteers and attend finanacial planning and other courses to complete 250-300 hours of sweat equity.
 Habitat homeowners pay an affordable, zero percent mortgage.

 Myth #2: Habitat houses reduces a neighbors property values.